kushagraa-j/cpp/notes/0.INTRO/0.3.How_to_develop_a_program?/main.md

 # Coding

 Once you are thorough about what and how are you are going to code.
 Open up your editor, start coding and express yourself.
 A programming language is just like another language.
-It has syntax as grammar and spelling in a normal language.
+It has a certain syntax as we have grammar and spellings in a normal language.
 Coding is not as hard as it may seem.
 Enjoy the process, do it as computer were a person and you were talking to him.

 # Compiling